speciationgenomics/speciationgenomics.github.io/_pages/13_statistical_phasing.md

 permalink: /phasing/
 ---

 There are several applications in speciation genomics where we require **phased data**.
 For example for selection scans or some demographic analyses.
-The most accurate way to phase is to sequence (**parent-offspring trios**)[https://genome.cshlp.org/content/23/1/142.full.html].
+The most accurate way to phase is to sequence [**parent-offspring trios**](https://genome.cshlp.org/content/23/1/142.full.html).
 However this is simply not possible for a large number of study systems.
-As an alternative, we can instead (statistically phase)[https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3217888/] using computational methods.
+As an alternative, we can instead [statistically phase](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3217888/) using computational methods.

-There are several different packages available for phasing such as (BEAGLE)[https://faculty.washington.edu/browning/beagle/beagle.html] and (fastPHASE)[http://scheet.org/software.html].
-For this tutorial, we will use (shapeit2)[http://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html].
-Note that there are more (recent versions of shapeit)[https://jmarchini.org/shapeit3/] available but these typically only offer significant improvements if you have very large sample sizes (i.e. 100s or 1000s of individuals).
+There are several different packages available for phasing such as [BEAGLE](https://faculty.washington.edu/browning/beagle/beagle.html) and [fastPHASE](http://scheet.org/software.html).
+For this tutorial, we will use [shapeit2](http://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html).
+Note that there are more [recent versions of shapeit](https://jmarchini.org/shapeit3/) available but these typically only offer significant improvements if you have very large sample sizes (i.e. 100s or 1000s of individuals).

 Our aim in this tutorial is to phase whole genome resequencing data from house sparrows (*Passer domesticus domesticus*) and a wild subspecies, the Bactrianius sparrow (*Passer domesticus bactrianus*).
-The dataset is taken from (Ravinet *et al* (2018))[https://royalsocietypublishing.org/doi/full/10.1098/rspb.2018.1246].
+The dataset is taken from [Ravinet *et al* (2018)](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2018.1246).
 We will ultimately use this phased data to perform a selection scan using extended haplotype statistics.

 ### Getting the data